 What is water weight?

-Water weight in relation to fitness and dieting is water that is stored in the cells of our bodies - usually joined up with glycogen.
-We all understand that glycogen is a form of glucose - the molecule stored in our livers and muscle cells.
+Water weight concerning fitness and dieting is water stored in our bodies’ cells – usually joined with glycogen.
+We all understand that glycogen is a form of glucose – the molecule stored in our livers and muscle cells.
 Each gram of glycogen that is stored in your body has 3 to 4 grams of water.